bndr/q2a-caching/README.md

 3. When cache file is empty, cache is not created.
 4. Change compression logic (=> only tab and comment)
 5. Change logic of CSRF protector
+6. When user is not logged in, welcome notification bar is removed.

 V0.2 [2016/07/17] sama55